Applying for an early old-age pension from the age of 57 or 60

 M5R: average of the insured's 5 highest salaries or incomes in their insurance history

-Once the recipient of an old-age pension reaches the age of 65, their professional activity is no longer subject to anti-accumulation rules.
+As soon as you reach the age of 65, your professional activity is no longer subject to anti-accumulation rules.

 Minimum and maximum amounts

-Under no circumstances may an early old-age pension be less than 90 % of the reference amount if the insured has completed 40 years of insurance contributions.
+The early old-age pension cannot be less than 90% of the reference amount if you have covered a 40-year period of insurance.
 This sum is decreased by one 40th per missing year between the 20th and 39th years.

 Note: the annual value of the reference amount is set at EUR 2,085, with an index number of 100 in 1984.

-In order to be entitled to the minimum pension, the insured must have contributed for at least 20 years, including 10 years of mandatory, voluntary or purchased contributions.
+To be entitled to the minimum pension, you must have at least 20 years of insurance periods, including 10 years of mandatory insurance, continued insurance, optional insurance or retroactively purchased periods.

 The maximum amount is 5/6ths of five times the reference amount.